mohsinalimat/ContainerScrollViewController/README.md

 moves between text fields. >>

 << Pins the upper left corner of the embedded view during device rotations, while preventing out of range content offsets. >>

+<< Works around a UI issue when the keyboard is presented and the device orientation changes, in which case, as of iOS 12, UIKit doesn't correctly scroll the text field to make it visible. >>